-Afro-beat became popular in Africa during the 70s, with the main driving force being Nigerian musician Fela Kuti.
-Fela was an extraordinary talent, and a musical and political force.
-He coined the term Afro-beat after touring the US with his band Nigeria 70.
+Afro-beat became popular in Africa during the 70s, with the main driving force being the compelling Nigerian musician Fela Kuti.
+He was an extraordinary talent, a potent musical and political force.
+Fela coined the term Afro-beat after touring the US with his band Nigeria 70.
 He used his music as a platform to campaign against corruption in Nigerian politics, and paid a substantial price for his activism.
 His live performances often lasted all night, and most of his album tracks ran ten minutes and longer.

 40 years after it began, Afro-beat has a huge following all over the world and there are many bands playing the “real deal”.
 One of the best is Jungle By Night – nine young blokes from Amsterdam who discovered Afro-beat a couple of years back.
 They’ve built an impressive sound in a short time, and were hailed by former members of the Fela Kuti band who saw them play as the “future of Afro-beat”.

-Next we hear Antibalas – and they’re the reason we’re talking about Afro-beat today – they’re playing tonight (Friday March 1 at the Tanks Arts Centre in Cairns.http://www.tanksartscentre.com/home/default.asp The band’s name is Spanish for “bullet-proof”.
-They hail from Brooklyn, where the band formed in 1998, modelling itself on the Fela Kuti band. http://www.antibalas.com
+Next we hear Antibalas – and they’re the reason we’re talking about Afro-beat today – they’re playing tonight (Friday March 1 at the Tanks Arts Centre in Cairns.
+Antibalas is Spanish for “bullet-proof”.
+They hail from Brooklyn, where the band formed in 1998, modelling itself on the Fela Kuti band.

 Fela Kuti Zombie – from the album Music Is the Weapon